Information Technology Analyst I/II

-Under general supervision the Information Technology systems Analyst performs highly technical work in the design, programming, testing, installation, planning and maintenance of computer application systems and networks; performs research and development tasks relative to network, performs diagnoses and repairs hardware and software malfunctions; and trains employees in all proper PC computer use and basic software systems.
+Under general supervision, the Information Technology Analyst performs technical work in the design, research, programming, testing, installation, planning, updating and maintenance of computer application systems and networks.
+Performs diagnoses of software malfunctions and trains employees in computer and software utilization.

-This position is assigned to the Miscellaneous Bargaining Unit for labor relations purposes and is subject to overtime and call back assignments.DISTINGUISHING CHARACTERISTICS:
+This position is assigned to the Turlock City Employees Association Bargaining Unit for labor relations purposes and is subject to overtime and call back assignments.DISTINGUISHING CHARACTERISTICS:

-- May serve as system administrator for department computer network system.
+- May serve as system administrator for computer network systems.

-- Research and evaluate advances in personal computer hardware and software.
+- Research and evaluate advances in computer hardware and software.

-- Participate in planning, and implementation of short and long range technological system needs.
+- Participate in planning, and implementation of current and future technology.

-- Install, test and troubleshoot systems, emulations, application software packages and upgrades.
+- Test and troubleshoot computers, software and upgrades.

 - Maintain records and prepare oral and written reports.

-- Assist in the development and maintenance of Internet connections, home page and e-mail.
+- Assist in the maintenance of Internet connections and Websites.

 - Principles and techniques of computer systems analysis, programming, hardware/software diagnosis and repair, and security.